Eastern High School (Michigan)

 Lansing Eastern High School is a public, magnet high school in Lansing, Michigan as part of the Lansing School District.
-Eastern International Baccalaureate Magnet High School is the only high school in mid-Michigan authorized to offer students the opportunity to earn an International Baccalaureate Diploma.
+Eastern International Baccalaureate Magnet High School is the only high school in mid-Michigan authorized to offer students the opportunity to earn an International Baccalaureate Full Diploma.
 Eastern also has the second-largest alumni association in the United States.
 It was located on the city's east-side on Pennsylvania Avenue, one block north of Michigan Avenue but is now located on Marshall Street on the corner of Marshall Street and Saginaw Street.
 The building was connected with former Pattengill Middle School next to Sparrow Hospital.
 In 2007, Sparrow purchased the Pattengill property to create a parking lot.
 With the deconstruction of Pattengill Middle School, Lansing Eastern became the oldest operational school in the Lansing School District.
 It opened in 1928 as the second high school in the city.
 The athletic teams were named Quakers because the school was located on Pennsylvania Avenue and a Society of Friends (Quaker) meeting house was located across the street.
 In March 2012 the Lansing School District announced that Eastern would house 7-12 grades beginning in the 2012–2013 school year.
 On January 20, 2016, the Lansing School Board voted to sell the school to the Edward Sparrow Hospital Association for approximately $2.5 million.
 Students were relocated to the former Pattengill Middle School in Fall 2019.
+In April 2025, the school was demolished, with few decorations and other artifacts having been spared.
+The previous year, the school building was sold to University of Michigan-Sparrow Health System, which will seek to expand UM Sparrow Hospital's property along the area of East Michigan Avenue and Pennsylvania Avenue with the building of a new mental health facility.